project-oak/silveroak/examples/README.md

 Qed.
 ```

-This generates the following SysteVerilog code:
+This generates the following SystemVerilog code:

 ```verilog
 module nand2(